Carol Morgan: Records

 In 2017 Morgan reduced the women's record for Britain's 268 mi Spine Race by 43 hours to 109 hours 54 minutes.
 Conditions in 2017 were relatively mild and boggy, and she finished 44 hours ahead of the second woman.

 In 2018 she successfully defended her Spine Race title winning by a margin of 10 hours in conditions so severe the non-stop race was paused for 12 hours (but not the race clock) due to heavy winds and snow.
-Amongst the other challenges of winter in the Cheviots the 2018 runners had to content with frozen water bottles.
-While conditions varied for competitors over the course of the 4+ days in addition to eating snow, Morgan has to contend with "50 mph winds with a chill factor of minus 16°C, snow drifts up to [her] belly button".
+Amongst the other challenges of winter in the Cheviots the 2018 runners had to contend with frozen water bottles.
+While conditions varied for competitors over the course of the 4+ days, in addition to eating snow, Morgan had to contend with "50 mph winds with a chill factor of minus 16°C, snow drifts up to [her] belly button".
 Her record in the Spine Race was beaten in 2019 by Jasmin Paris who surpassed Morgan's record by 26 hours 41 minutes.

-At home in Ireland she created a new record in the non-stop Kerry Way Ultra in 2017, covering the 200 km in 27 Hours and 58 minutes ranking fourth overall.
+At home in Ireland she created a new record in the non-stop Kerry Way Ultra in 2017, covering the 200 km in 27 Hours and 58 minutes, ranking fourth overall.
 The race, which covers the Kerry Way, took place during a code orange weather warning (heavy rainfall) and was awarded four points by the Ultra-Trail du Mont-Blanc (UTMB) as a qualifying race.

 In August 2020, Morgan set a new women's Lake District 24-hour record.
-Starting and finishing in Braithwaite, she covering sixty-five peaks in a time of 23:57.
+Starting and finishing in Braithwaite, she covered sixty-five peaks in a time of 23:57.